Military

 More on Military

-Washington, D.C. – Saturday, Congresswoman Aumua Amata released the following statement:
+Washington, D.C. – Thursday, Congresswoman Aumua Amata released the following message for this Memorial Day:

-Washington, D.C. – Tuesday, Congresswoman Aumua Amata released the following statement welcoming the confirmation of Secretary of Defense Mark Esper:
+Washington, D.C. – Saturday, Congresswoman Aumua Amata released the following statement in remembrance of Pearl Harbor Day, and in honor of all who served: